-- The financial statements reflect the District's educational policy of sound instructional programs and delivery systems through the prudent allocation of financial resources. - Auburn Union School district consists of three traditional elementary schools, one traditional middle school, and one charter elementary school: - Traditional schools: Auburn Elementary, Rock Creek Elementary, Skyridge Elementary, and EV Cain Middle School - o Charter elementary school: Alta Vista Community Charter School - In 2018/19, EV Cain STEM Charter School was re-named EV Cain Middle School and converted back to a school managed by Auburn Union School District. - District school enrollment has declined 8 out of the last 10 years.
-Enrollment for district schools in 2018/19 was 1,733, which was a decline of 131 students from the prior year.
-Alta Vista Community Charter School enrollment has increased 4 out of the last 6 years.
-Enrollment for Alta Vista in 2018/19 was 140, which was an increase of 2 students from the prior year. - The ratio of attendance to enrollment was approximately 96% in 2018/19. - The main funding source for schools in California is the Local Control Funding Formula (LCFF), which was introduced in 2013/14.
+- The financial statements reflect the District's educational policy of sound instructional programs and delivery systems through the prudent allocation of financial resources. - Auburn Union School district consists of three traditional elementary schools, one traditional middle school, and one charter elementary school: - Traditional schools: Auburn Elementary, Rock Creek Elementary, Skyridge Elementary, and EV Cain Middle School - Charter elementary school: Alta Vista Community Charter School - District school enrollment has declined 8 out of the last 10 years.
+Enrollment for district schools in 2019/20 was 1,734, which was an increase of one student from the prior year.
+Alta Vista Community Charter School enrollment has increased 5 out of the last 7 years.
+Enrollment for Alta Vista in 2019/20 was 160, which was an increase of 20 students from the prior year. - The ratio of attendance to enrollment was approximately 96% in 2019/20. - The main funding source for schools in California is the Local Control Funding Formula (LCFF), which was introduced in 2013/14.
 The goal of this funding formula is to provide local education agencies with flexibility to direct resources to meet student needs, increase funding transparency and simplify how funding is provided to schools.
 LCFF focuses attention on performance by creation of the Local Control Accountability Plan (LCAP).
-The LCAP describes how resources are used, with a focus on eight State priorities, linking programs to local education agency budgets. - In 2018/19, the District's number of unduplicated English language learner, economically disadvantaged and foster student population was 997 which represents 60% of enrollment. - During 2018/19, Certificate of Participation (COP) payments for debt service were funded from developer fees, interest income and tax revenue. - Starting in 2014/15 the Governmental Accounting Standards Board implemented GASB Statement No. 68 (GASB 68), Accounting and Financial Reporting for Pensions.
+The LCAP describes how resources are used, with a focus on eight State priorities, linking programs to local education agency budgets. - In 2019/20, the District's number of unduplicated English language learner, economically disadvantaged and foster student population was 981 which represents 57% of enrollment. - During 2019/20, Certificate of Participation (COP) payments for debt service were funded from developer fees, interest income and tax revenue. - Starting in 2014/15 the Governmental Accounting Standards Board implemented GASB Statement No. 68 (GASB 68), Accounting and Financial Reporting for Pensions.
 The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
 It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
 The result is the recognition of a Net Pension Liability and Deferred Outflows and Inflows on the District's Statement of Net Position.
 While this has a significant negative impact on the District's Net Position, it does not represent a liability for which the district must make payments in the foreseeable future.